-Velvet is a luxurious, soft fabric that has been around since the Middle Ages.
-Originally made from silk, it was a fabric held exclusively for royalty or the very wealthy.
-Today, because silk is so expensive, most velvets are woven from nylon, acetate or rayon fibers to create a fabric with a thick, soft pile of cut or uncut loops.
+Velvet is a luxurious, soft fabric that has been a part of fashion and home furnishings and accessories since the Middle Ages.
+Originally made from silk fibers, it was a fabric held exclusively for royalty or the very wealthy.
+Today, because silk fibers are so expensive, most velvet fabrics are woven from nylon, acetate or rayon fibers to create a fabric with a thick, soft pile of cut or uncut loops.

-How to Care For Velvet Clothes
+How to Care for Velvet Clothes

 For very light wrinkles and to help remove odors like cigarette smoke or cooking odors, hanging the velvet garment over a bathtub filled with very hot water in a steamy bathroom may do the trick.